Stanback/alpine-softethervpn/README.md

       -p 5555:5555/tcp \
       softethervpn

-The configuration is stored in `/usr/local/libexec/softether/vpnserver/vpn_server.config`.
+The configuration is stored in `/etc/vpnserver/vpn_server.config`.

-If you wish to preserve the settings, you can use Docker volumes or map it to a local file when starting the container by adding something similar to the following argument:
+To preserve the settings locally, map the /etc/vpnserver like so:

-    -v $PWD/vpn_server.config:/usr/local/libexec/softether/vpnserver/vpn_server.config
+    -v $PWD/config:/etc/vpnserver

 ## Logging Output

-Logs are stored in `/usr/local/libexec/softether/vpnserver/`.
+Logs are stored in `/var/log/vpnserver/*`.
 To show the latest log output:

-    docker exec -it softethervpn sh -c "tail -f /usr/local/libexec/softether/vpnserver/*_log/*.log"
+    docker exec -it softethervpn sh -c "tail -f /var/log/vpnserver/*/*.log"

 ## Configuring